Michael Schumacher: Finance and sponsorship

 Schumacher was an advertising partner for watchmaker Omega SA.
 When he won his third title in 2000, which was the first with Ferrari, the Speedmaster Racing was issued in a Schumacher Edition having his signature on the back.

-In 1999 and 2000, Forbes magazine listed him as the highest paid athlete in the world.
-In 2005, EuroBusiness magazine identified Schumacher as the world's first billionaire athlete.
+In 1999 and 2000, Forbes listed him as the highest paid athlete in the world.
+In 2005, EuroBusiness identified Schumacher as the world's first billionaire athlete.
 In 2005, Forbes ranked him 17th in its "The World's Most Powerful Celebrities" list.
 A significant share of his income came from advertising; Deutsche Vermögensberatung paid him $8 million over three years from 1999 for wearing a 10 by 8 centimetre advertisement on his post-race cap.
 In 2010, his personal fortune was estimated at £515 million.
 In 2017, Forbes designated Schumacher as the athlete with the fifth highest career earnings of all-time.

 Philanthropy

 Schumacher was a special ambassador to UNESCO and has donated €1.5 million to the organisation.
 Additionally, he paid for the construction of a school for poor children and for area improvements in Dakar, Senegal.
 He supported a hospital for child victims of the siege in Sarajevo, which specialises in caring for amputees.
 In Lima, Peru, he funded the Palace for the Poor, a centre for helping homeless children obtain an education, clothing, food, medical attention, and shelter.
 Schumacher told F1 Magazine: "It's great if you can use your fame and the power your fame gives you to draw attention to things that really matter."

 For the 2002 European floods, Schumacher donated €1 million; years later, Schumacher did the same when he donated €500,000 after the 2013 European floods.
 He donated $10 million for aid after the 2004 Indian Ocean earthquake, which surpassed that of any other sports person, most sports leagues, many worldwide corporations and even some countries.
 From 2002 to 2006, he donated at least $50 million to various charities.
 In 2008, he donated between $5 million and $10 million to the Clinton Foundation.

 Since his participation in an FIA European road safety campaign, as part of his punishment after the collision at the 1997 European Grand Prix, Schumacher continued to support other campaigns, such as Make Roads Safe, which is led by the FIA Foundation and calls on G8 countries and the United Nations to recognise global road deaths as a major global health issue.
 In 2008, Schumacher was the figurehead of an advertising campaign by Bacardi to raise awareness about responsible drinking through television, cinema and online media, supported by consumer engagements, public relations and digital media across the world.